DataDog/documentation/content/en/logs/log_configuration/pipelines.md

 ## Overview

-Datadog automatically parses JSON-formatted logs.
+Datadog automatically [parses][1] JSON-formatted logs.
 When logs are not JSON-formatted, you can add value to your raw logs by sending them through a processing pipeline.
 Pipelines take logs from a wide variety of formats and translate them into a common format in Datadog.
-Implementing a log pipelines and processing strategy is beneficial as it introduces an [attribute naming convention][1] for your organization.
+Implementing a log pipelines and processing strategy is beneficial as it introduces an [attribute naming convention][2] for your organization.

-With pipelines, logs are parsed and enriched by chaining them sequentially through [processors][2].
-This extracts meaningful information or attributes from semi-structured text to reuse as [facets][3].
+With pipelines, logs are parsed and enriched by chaining them sequentially through [processors][3].
+This extracts meaningful information or attributes from semi-structured text to reuse as [facets][4].
 Each log that comes through the pipelines is tested against every pipeline filter.
 If it matches a filter, then all the processors are applied sequentially before moving to the next pipeline.

 Pipelines and processors can be applied to any type of log.
 You don't need to change logging configuration or deploy changes to any server-side processing rules.
-Everything can be configured within the [pipeline configuration page][4].
+Everything can be configured within the [pipeline configuration page][5].

 **Note**: For optimal use of the Log Management solution, Datadog recommends using at most 20 processors per pipeline and 10 parsing rules within a Grok processor.
 Datadog reserves the right to disable underperforming parsing rules, processors, or pipelines that might impact Datadog's service performance.